mozankatip/ToonOutlineURP/README.md

 ## Notes

 1. The outline effect works best on closed mesh objects.
 For open or complex meshes, artifacts may occur.
-2. The outline effect may not work correctly with transparent objects or objects with complex material setups.
+2. It may not work correctly with transparent objects or objects with complex material setups.
+3. Now it is working like unlit material, as an improvement I will add toon lighting setup later.

 * Unity Version: 2021.3.0
 * Universal Render Pipeline (URP)